Improving the predictive power of empirical shell-model Hamiltonians: Methods

-In this Letter, we demonstrate that by using an improved ab-initio starting point and by reserving some data for validation, we can improve the predictive power of the resulting Hamiltonian when extrapolating beyond the fit data.
+In this paper, we demonstrate that by using an improved ab-initio starting point and by reserving some data for validation, we can improve the predictive power of the resulting Hamiltonian when extrapolating beyond the fit data.
 For our application, we consider data for low-lying states for all nuclei between $^{78}$Ni and $^{100}$Sn that can be described by protons in $\{0f_{5/2}, 1p_{3/2}, 1p_{1/2}, 0g_{9/2}\}$ (the $\pi j4$ model space), which requires 4 SPE and 65 TBME with $T=1$ associated with the valence protons.
-This space has been considered previously with SVD derived Hamiltonians \cite{jun45}, \cite{jw88}, \cite{lisetskiy04} as well as those obtained VS-IMSRG methods \cite{Yuan24}.
+This space has been considered previously with SVD derived Hamiltonians \cite{jun45, jw88, lisetskiy04}, as well as those obtained VS-IMSRG methods \cite{Yuan24}.
 The data we employ consists of 22 ground-state binding energies and 167 excitation energies.
-The region between $^{90}$Zr and $^{100}$Sn is well established territory where many wavefunctions are dominated by $\{1p_{1/2}, 0g_{9/2}\}$ configurations that requires only nine TBME that can be established directly from the energy data \cite{talmi60}, \cite{cohen64}, \cite{aurbach65}, \cite{vervier66}, \cite{ball72}, \cite{gloeckner73}, \cite{blomqvist85}.
+The region between $^{90}$Zr and $^{100}$Sn is well established territory where many wavefunctions are dominated by $\{1p_{1/2}, 0g_{9/2}\}$ configurations that requires only nine TBME that can be established directly from the energy data \cite{talmi60, cohen64, aurbach65, vervier66, ball72, gloeckner73, blomqvist85}.
 There is new data for nuclei close to $^{78}$Ni whose structure is dominated by the $\{0f_{5/2}, 1p_{3/2}, 1p_{1/2}\}$ subset of orbitals.
 Importantly, many of the single-particle energies for these orbitals associated with low-lying states in $^{79}$Cu \cite{cu79} and $^{99}$In \cite{in99} are now established .
-The results from the IMSRG methods discussed below are also shown.
-In the supplementary material we review the experimental data for nuclei between $^{78}$Ni and $^{86}$Kr.
+The results from the IMSRG methods discussed below are also shown in FIG \ref{cu79}.

+In section III, we review the experimental data for nuclei between $^{78}$Ni and $^{86}$Kr.
 This includes a discussion of intruder states that can be attributed to orbital configurations that are not part of the $\pi j4$ model space.
 These intruder states are excluded from the data set used for the SVD fits.

 As a starting point for our fitting procedure, we use Hamiltonians derived with the VS-IMSRG.
 These are obtained using the EM 1.8/2.0 NN+3N interaction \cite{Heb2011} in a harmonic oscillator basis with frequency $\hbar \omega=12$ MeV, truncated to 13 major shells ($2n+l \leq$ $e_{\rm max}=12$).
 We normal order with respect to the Hartree-Fock ground state of the reference and discard the residual 3N interaction.
 We then decouple the $\pi j4$ valence space, using the Magnus formulation of the IMSRG.
 The results labeled IMSRG(2) are obtained with the standard approximation~\cite{sr19}, truncating all operators at the two-body level throughout the flow, including inside nested commutators.
 The results labeled IMSRG(3f2) include the recently introduced correction in which intermediate three-body operators arising in nested commutators are incorporated by rewriting the double commutator in a factorized form while maintaining the same computational scaling as the IMSRG(2) approximation\cite{He24}.
 As in ref. \cite{He24}, we include factorized terms with a one-body intermediate during the flow, and include terms with a two-body intermediate at the end of the flow.
 We perform the procedure for two different references, $^{78}$Ni and $^{100}$Sn, corresponding to empty and full valence spaces, respectively, and take the average of the two resulting valence space Hamiltonians as our starting point for the fitting procedure.